syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/hierarchy-grid.md

 ## Customize the child grid

-The Syncfusion ASP.NET MVC Grid component offers various ways to customize the child grid appearance using both default CSS and custom themes.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Grid component offers various ways to customize the child grid appearance using both default CSS and custom themes.
 To access the child grid elements, you can use the **.e-detailcell** class selector, which targets the child grid.

 ### Header